samtgarson/hooks/README.md

+🪝

 **hooks**_—Webhooks for personal projects_

-A repository of webook handlers for personal projects, deployed at `hooks.samgarson.com` using [Zeit Now](https://now.sh).
+A repository of webook handlers for personal projects, deployed at `hooks.samgarson.com` using [Vercel](https://vercel.com).

 ## Hooks